NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 - Verify that it is possible to search for other proposals
 - Verify that it is possible to select another proposal from search, and that it will be added as a link
+- Verify that only the proposer can add links to other proposals

 #### Proposal timeline